Annual Physical Examination

 Allows you to monitor “unseen” health issues – your blood pressure, cholesterol levels or heart disease, to mention only a few.
 Comparing your physical exam results from year to year will show where you are improving, and where you may need help.

-Care provider-patient relationship – establishes a relationship with your primary care provider to turn to when more serious problems arise.
+Doctor-patient relationship – establishes a relationship with your primary care physician to turn to when more serious problems arise.

-Don’t wait until an issue comes up before you Google search or telephone your insurance company to find a care provider.
+Don’t wait until an issue comes up before you Google search or telephone your insurance company to find a doctor.

 The Annual Physical Exam